E2010/ios64-parse-titanium/README.md

 # iOS 64bit Parse Module for Titanium

 <h2> Release Note </h2>
+<b>V 1.2.0</b>
 1. Add Push notification analytics function for tracking whether user open the app through push notification.
-The request NO change of the app code.
+This request NO change of the app code.
-2. Upgarde to Parse Framework 1.10.0
+2. Upgrade to Parse Framework 1.10.0
 3. Compiled with Appcelerator SDK 5.1.0.GA

 <h2> About Module </h2>